pythonanywhere/help_pages/articles/MySiteIsSlow.md

 ### SQLite

 Closely related to the above - because SQLite uses the filesystem, it can be quite slow on PythonAnywhere.
 In addition, there are know problems with using SQLite on a network filesystem when you have multiple processes / workers all trying to use the database at the same time.
-That's why we recommend you never use SQLite in a production webapp
+That's why we recommend you never use SQLite in a production webapp.

 * **TIP**: _Switch to MySQL or Postgres for a speedup_